-The filing deadline for most individuals is Tuesday, April 18, 2017.
-That’s because April 15 falls on a Saturday, and Emancipation Day, a legal holiday in Washington, D.C., is celebrated on Monday, April 17.
-Unlike last year, there’s no extra time for residents of Massachusetts or Maine to file because Patriots’ Day (a holiday in those two states) falls on April 17 — the same day that Emancipation Day is being celebrated.
+The filing deadline for most individuals is Tuesday, April 17, 2018.
+That’s because April 15 falls on a Sunday, and Emancipation Day, a legal holiday in Washington, D.C., is celebrated on Monday, April 16.
+Unlike in some years, there’s no extra time for residents of Massachusetts or Maine to file because Patriots’ Day (a holiday in those two states) falls on April 16 — the same day that Emancipation Day is being celebrated.

 Filing for an extension

 Note: Special rules apply if you’re living outside the country or serving in the military and on duty outside the United States.
-In these circumstances you are generally allowed an automatic two-month extension without filing Form 4868, though interest will be owed on any taxes due that are paid after April 18.
+In these circumstances you are generally allowed an automatic two-month extension (to June 15, 2018) without filing Form 4868, though interest will be owed on any taxes due that are paid after April 17.
 If you served in a combat zone or qualified hazardous duty area, you may be eligible for a longer extension of time to file.

 What if you owe?